 Services required for the area

-Water (TH, JG)
+Water

 The water services for the step IV compressors and those for subsequent MICE steps need to be moved from the south shield wall to the west wall.
 Some of the fittings can be used again but there will be additional costs with the new arrangement.